sci-visus/OpenVisus/Docker/anaconda/README.md

 #-------------------------------------------------------------------------------
 #-------------------------------------------------------------------------------
 #-------------------------------------------------------------------------------
-# Old docs, may be necessary so leaving them here for now
+# Old docs, some integration is necessary so leaving them here for now

 # //////////////////////////////////////////////////////////////////////
 # For mod_visus